Strategic Airlift Capability: Membership

 Member states are Bulgaria, Estonia, Finland, Hungary, Lithuania, the Netherlands, Norway, Poland, Romania, Slovenia, Sweden and the United States.
-Most of these are NATO member states with the exception of Partnership for Peace countries Sweden and Finland.
+All of these are NATO member states.

 The governing body of the program is the Strategic Airlift Capability Steering Board, supported by the NATO Airlift Management Programme Board that consists of representatives of the member nations.

 The SAC Steering Board exercises overall responsibility for the guidance, execution and oversight of the Strategic Airlift Capability in accordance with the SAC memorandum of understanding.
 It formulates SAC requirements and communicates them to the NAM Programme Board for execution.

 The Strategic Airlift Capability has a lifespan of a minimum of 30 years and its member nations have committed to constant development of the program and its capabilities.

 The aircraft and supporting equipment operated by the Heavy Airlift Wing are owned by the SAC Nations collectively.
 The NATO Airlift Management Programme Office (NAM PO), an integral part of NATO Support and Procurement Agency (NSPA), processes the acquisition and maintenance of the SAC C-17 weapon system.
 It also provides site and administration support to the HAW.
 Boeing, the manufacturer of the C-17, is responsible for contract flight line maintenance; engineering and technical support; and management and supply of spare parts.
 The C-17 aircraft and their support were acquired from Boeing under the Foreign Military Sales (FMS) program of the U.S. Department of Defense.